pwillia7/salesforce_case_helper/README.md

 ######TO INSTALL PLEASE READ THE INSTALL INSTRUCTIONS BELOW!

 ###Recently Added:
-* Add Signature button added to new case comment page
+* Signature and SoftServe button added to new case comment page
-* Return to case view button added
-* New Business Days Open added to the Info Bar -- works globally
 * Script runs only on Support Team Case types
 * Script runs on new comment pages for comment container fix